What is Spousal Maintenance?

 - The ability of your former partner to pay for your support.

-Spousal maintenance is most commonly awarded where there is a significant disparity between the earnings of former partners.
+Our family lawyers can assist in providing the best information about spousal maintenance.
+It is most commonly awarded where there is a significant disparity between the earnings of former partners.
 Other considerations may include:

 - Whether you have been out of the workforce for a long period of time with limited employment prospects.

 - Whether you are unable to work due to care responsibilities or illness.

 - Whether your relationship has limited your ability to work or earn an income.